idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

          block=MultiApps

 First, we start with the BISON sub-apps.
-There are three BISON input files that correspond to the fuel rods in the three orifices of the VTR.
+There are three BISON MultiApps that correspond to the fuel rods in the three orifices of the VTR.
 For each of these models, we give the sub-app a name (i.e. bison_1, bison_2, bison_3).
 The [!style color=red](type) and [!style color=red](app_type) is set with [!style color=orange](FullSolveMultiApp) and
 [!style color=orange](BlueCrabApp), respectively.
+A different command line argument is passed to override a single parameter (the mass flow rate) in the input files to form the three different simulations.
 The former performs a complete simulation every time the sub-app executes.
 The latter informs the code what type of app to build.
 We want BlueCrab for multi-physics simulations because it is a